Mō te tūnga - About the role

 - Engage and influence the Kaupapa of WorkSafe and Te Pou Ora in collaboration with other Government agencies who are also striving for equity and better outcomes for Māori.

-- An understanding of the principles of Te Tiriti o Waitangi, and knowledge and know-how of Aotearoa's Machinery of Government.
+- An understanding of the principles of Te Tiriti o Waitangi and the Aotearoa Machinery of Government.

 Mō mātou - About WorkSafe

 WorkSafe New Zealand, Mahi Haumaru Aotearoa, is the primary workplace health and safety regulator – our vision is that everyone who goes to work comes home healthy and safe.

 WorkSafe offer a range of benefits including free life, trauma and income protection insurances, discounts on health insurance and eye care, four weeks annual leave plus three days WorkSafe leave, and learning and professional development opportunities.
 WorkSafe operate on a flexible by default basis, allowing you and your manager to create a flexible work experience that supports you and the business to succeed.